-It’s hard to know a good hip coffee from a bad hip coffee shop because, well, in Shoreditch there are three every 20 steps.
+It’s hard to know a good coffee from a bad coffee shop because, well, in Shoreditch there are three every 20 steps.
 That’s what we’re here for though, and The Attendant is definitely a good coffee shop.
 This is a great place to grab a straightforward holy trinity lunch of sandwich, salad or soup.
-That’s not to play it down though, The Attendant is very good at simple things: whether that be a home-made quiche or their pumpkin and sweet potato smash.
+That’s not to play it down though.
+The Attendant is very good at simple things: whether that be a home-made quiche or their pumpkin and sweet potato smash.
 This is one that, before you even know it, has become a regular on your first visit.

 Shoreditch’s premier pasta place is an easy go-to for a classy lunch.
-It’s a bit more expensive than other places - you’ll be paying over a tenner - but you’re paying for amazing handmade pasta, aren’t you.
+It’s a bit more expensive than other places - it'll be costing over a tenner - but you’re paying for amazing handmade pasta, aren’t you.
 Their signature agnolotti parcels filled with beef, pork, spinach, and smothered in a butter sauce are pretty spectacular.
 As is every other pasta on the menu to be honest.
 This is the kind of place you can go for an informal work lunch or just with a pal.
-It’s probably worth calling ahead though as it tends to be one of the more popular choices down Redchurch Street.
+It’s probably worth calling ahead though, as it tends to be one of the more popular choices down Redchurch Street.

-Barbecue ‘shacks’ are everywhere in London these days, but we can count on one hand the ones that are actually worth visiting.
+Barbecue ‘shacks’ are all over London these days, but we can count on one hand the ones that are actually worth visiting.
 Luckily, Smokestak eliminates the need to count at all, because it blows the competition out of the water.
 The BBQ here is damn good - we could sustain ourselves on just the smell of this place alone - and the brisket and pastrami are must orders.
 For a quick lunch go for the brisket bun.
 It comes in regular and large.
 You’ll want it large, obviously.

 No lunch list is complete without some fried chicken and Butchies is the perfect solution to your crispy chicken cravings, only without the 2am regret.
 The sandwiches here are big and full of bird of the buttermilk variety.
 That means they taste really good.
 It’s the perfect Monday late lunch spot for when the day is dragging and you want filling and fulfilling, just don’t blame us if you end up getting some wings as well.
 They say they’re award winning, but you can let your mouths be the judge of that.